fable-compiler/ts2fable/README.md

 Please note the parser is not perfect and some tweaking by hand may be needed.
 Please submit bugs as [issues on GitHub](https://github.com/fable-compiler/ts2fable/issues).

 ### Online Version
-You can also try out an in-browser version [here](http://fable.io/ts2fable/)
+You can also try an in-browser version [here](http://fable.io/ts2fable/)

 The online version will be updated automatically when commits is merged